flavienbwk/book-devops/eng/AUDIOBOOK.md

 Three pillars constitute a zero trust network architecture :

-1. Identity: Identify the user
-   - Identification: Who are you?
-   - Authentication: Are you who you claim to be? (e.g., two-factor authentication 2FA)
-   - Authorization: Are you allowed to access this resource?
+1. Identify the user through identification (Who are you?), authentication (are you who you claim to be?) and authorization (are you allowed to access this resource?).
-2. Context: How the user tries to access the resource
-   - Least Privilege Principle or need-to-know: Grant resource access only as necessary (e.g., hide inaccessible apps/data sources, set access expiration dates)
+2. Context: How the user tries to access the resource with Least Privilege Principle or need-to-know.
+We grant resource access only as necessary (e.g., hide inaccessible apps/data sources or setting access expiration dates).
-3. Security: The hardware through which the user connects
-   - Machine Security: Ensure the connecting machine meets security requirements (e.g., an active antivirus or an updated OS)
+3. Security: The hardware through which the user connects.
+We ensure the connecting machine meets security requirements (e.g., an active antivirus or an updated OS).

-!Diagram of elements considered in a zero trust architecture.
-Source: [Microsoft Azure Documentation.\label{fig:zerotrustschemamsft}](./images/zerotrustschemamsft.jpg)

 In zero trust, each request involves a fresh security check.
 The trust broker or CASB verifies these criteria (e.g., OpenID, Active Directory, PKI, SAML).